Aider-AI/aider/README.md

 ## Usage

-Run the `aider` tool by executing the following command with the source code files you want to edit.
+Run `aider` with the source code files you want to edit.
 These files will be "added to the chat session", so that the LLM can see their contents and edit them according to your instructions.